Dog Food Recipes: Baking Healthy Treats for Your Pet

 Many dogs and cats are on special diets or have food intolerances and allergies, so making your own treats satisfies their desire and yours, to occasionally have something a little different.
 You may also want something you can easily carry with you for training sessions.

-Packaged dog treats can be full of artificial colours, flavours and poor quality ingredients.
+Packaged dog treats can be full of artificial colors, flavors and poor quality ingredients.
 The labeling requirements are also very different from those on human foods.
 Many labels list minimum amounts for fat but do not indicate the actual ingredients or calories contained.

 Ingredients To Avoid